 What do I know about it?
 Well, I’ve been on the footplate for over thirty-five years now, driving for thirty of them and occasionally instructing new drivers from their very first time ‘in the chair’, as well as training and assessing experienced drivers.
-All the following is written from that perspective of that experience.
+All the following is written from the perspective of that experience.

-Which means that it is almost impossible to get into this job with
+This means that it is almost impossible to get into this job with

 a casual approach.
 You need to prepare comprehensively for the selection process.